Frequently Asked Questions

 What about emergencies?

 For emergencies, SCS senior clinic staff members are available during regular business hours and can be accessed by calling or stopping by the Center.
 After business hours and weekend emergency information can be found under the Crisis tab in the menu of the SCS home page.

 Where is SCS is located?

 We are located on the 2nd floor of the Auburn University Medical Clinic at the corner of Lem Morrison Drive and Duncan Drive.
 Campus Map

 What about parking?

 There is plenty.
 Clients may use the Auburn University Medical Clinic parking lot while they are being seen at SCS.
 The Center is also on the Tiger Transit route.
-The Navy, Orange, and Plum lines stop and pick-up at AUMC.
+The Central East route stops and picks-up at AUMC.

 What types of services are offered by Student Counseling Services?